 7. Christmas Caroling to a Nursing Home or Hospital

-Several times at BYU, and also when I was in high school, I went with a group of other people to sing Christmas carols to a local nursing home.
+Several times at BYU and also when I was in high school, I went with a group of others to sing Christmas carols to a local nursing home.

 There was nothing sweeter than visiting with these people, many of whom never had any visitors.